 There is no known way to prevent H. pylori infection.
 However, experts recommend:

-• Washing hands before eating and after using the restroom.
+• washing hands before eating and after using the restroom

-• Eating food that has been handled and prepared safely.
+• eating food that has been handled and prepared safely

-• Drinking only clean, safe drinking water.
+• drinking only clean, safe drinking water

 H. pylori infections are more common in developing countries where people may not have access to clean, safe food and water.

-People who have symptoms of an ulcer, gastritis, or another stomach issue may receive testing for H. pylori or other problems.
+People who have symptoms of an ulcer, dyspepsia, or another stomach issue may receive testing for H. pylori or other problems.
 If doctors find an ulcer, they may treat patients with a variety of medications, including some or all of the following:

 Sometimes, a peptic ulcer can come back after treatment.
 To help avoid this, experts recommend that a person:

-• Stop NSAIDs or take a much smaller dose.
+• stop NSAIDs or take a much smaller dose

-• Only take NSAIDs with special medications that protect the stomach.
+• only take NSAIDs with special medications that protect the stomach

-• Consider quitting smoking.
+• consider quitting smoking

 This treatment should last 14 days.
 If this is not successful, the doctor may attempt to increase the dosages or substitute the antibiotics.